-- appear confused and forgetful - be unsure of the time of day or location - be unable to pay attention - act differently from their usual self - have changes in their function i.e. mobility, ability to self-care - be very agitated, sleepy, quiet and withdrawn, sleepy or a combination of these base shares to classified babits, such as - have changes to sleeping habits, such as staying awake at night and being drowsy during the daytime - feel fearful, upset, irritable, angry or sad - see things that are not there, but that seem very real to them - lose control of their bladder or bowels (incontinence).
+- appear confused and forgetful - be unsure of the time of day or location - be unable to pay attention - act differently from their usual self - have changes in their function i.e. mobility, ability to self-care - be very agitated, sleepy, quiet and withdrawn, sleepy or a combination of these - have changes to sleeping habits, such as staying awake at night and being drowsy during the daytime - feel fearful, upset, irritable, angry or sad - see things that are not there, but that seem very real to them - lose control of their bladder or bowels (incontinence).